shubham-lohar/shubham-lohar/README.md

 ### A little about myself:
 - I'm 23 years old, and I live in India.
-- I Love music & video games
+- I love music & video games

 <h1 align="center">